OUR SPONSORS

 Peirce Mill – Washington, DC, built in 1829, was one of eight mills along Rock Creek.
 In 1892, the property became part of new national park, though Peirce Mill continued operations until 1897, when mill machinery failed.
 In 1905, the old stone building was converted into a teahouse for park visitors.
 In the 1930s, Peirce Mill was restored as an early project of the Works Progress Administration and operated off and on, until the main shaft broke in 1993.
 The Friends of Peirce Mill was established in 1997 to help the National Park Service restore the mill and grinding operations resumed in 2011.
 Today, Peirce Mill is Washington's last working gristmill and a popular destination in Rock Creek Park.
 (May)

-Wallace Cross Mill – Felton PA, in operation from the 1820s to 1980s, is a restored water-powered grist mill open for public tours Sundays from mid-June through September.
+Wallace Cross Mill – Felton PA, in operation from the 1820s to 1980s, is a restored water-powered grist mill open for public tours Sundays from mid-June through October.
+Special events the second Sunday of the month include Historic Mills Day in June, Geology Day in July, Harvest Day in September, and Cider Day in October.
 Volunteers operate the restored Fitz water wheel and grinding equipment.
 The site is managed by York County Parks.
 (April)

 Heller-Wagner Grist Mill – Hellertown, PA, - was built circa 1760 by the Heller family, then sold to the Wagner family who operated the mill into the 1950s.
 Over time, the original 3-story building was enlarged and the water wheel replaced by water turbines that remain.
 The mill was restored in the late 1980s by local volunteers.
 The Borough of Hellertown owns the property which is maintained by the Hellertown Historical Society.
 The office in the miller’s house and museums in the mill and neighboring “barn” and are open to the public.
 The lower floor of the mill is available for rental for private functions.
 (March)